alexa/alexa-auto-sdk/samples/android/README.md

 ### Debugging External Libraries

-To debug all external libraries which are not built by Android Studio, follow these instructions (At present, All the modules except the platform/android and sample/android are built outside Android Studio.)
+To debug all external libraries which are not built by Android Studio, follow these instructions (at present, all the modules except the platform/android and sample/android are built outside Android Studio.)

 Prerequisite: Install the Low Level Debugger (LLDB) package in Android Studio.
 You can find the LLDB component on the **SDK Manager** -> **SDK Tools** tab.

 1. Use the builder script to generate a build with debug symbols.
-See "Running Builder" in the [Builder README](../../builder/README.md) for documentation of builder options.
+See the [Builder README](../../builder/README.md#running-builder) for documentation of builder options.
 For example, to build an Android x86 build with debugging symbols use:

-	`builder/build.sh oe -t androidx86 -g`
+	`builder/build.sh android -t androidx86 -g`
 2. Debug symbols are located at:

 	`builder/deploy/android<arch>/aac-sdk-build-<arch>-android-<apilevel>-dbg.tar.gz`